 Mentoring programme for staff

 All university employees who wish to think about their professional development and hone their expertise can participate in the mentoring programme for staff as mentees.
-The programme is meant for those in supervisory or expert positions.
+The programme is meant for teaching and research personnel and other university staff, and those in supervisory or expert positions.

 Education Coordinator Kati Kekäläinen